Flywheel, Shyster, and Flywheel: Casting

 Groucho Marx played lawyer Waldorf T. Beagle (later renamed Waldorf T. Flywheel), and Chico played his assistant Emmanuel Ravelli, the same name as the Italian character he played in the film Animal Crackers (1930).
 Mary McCoy played secretary Miss Dimple, and it is thought that Broderick Crawford also appeared as various characters.
-"Shyster" and the second "Beagle" (and later, the second "Flywheel") were never heard or referred to outside of the show's title.
+"Shyster" and the second "Beagle" (and later, the second "Flywheel") are referred to only once outside of the show's title, when Flywheel explains that he is both Flywheels, while "Shyster ran away with my wife.
+And I put his name on the door as a token of my gratitude."

 Groucho and Chico shared a weekly income of $6,500 for appearing in the show.
 During the Great Depression, this was considered a high sum for 30 minutes' work, especially since radio scripts required no memorization and only a few minutes were needed for costume, hair and makeup.
 By comparison, Greta Garbo's weekly salary from Metro-Goldwyn-Mayer during the same period was also $6,500, though this was for a 40- or 50-hour week.
 Wynn was paid $5,000 a week for Fire Chief.
 In contrast, almost two-thirds of American families were living on fewer than $26 a week.
 Harpo Marx was paid as a cast member, although the physical, silent nature of his comedy meant that it was impossible to give him an on-air role without forcing him to break character.